 Honda’s strong lineup propels success, according to a recent report

-Notably, the CR-V hybrid also posted its best month and quarter of all time, with March totals of 18,000 units.
+Notably, the Honda CR-V Hybrid posted its best month and quarter of all time, with March totals 18,000 units.
 This success is a testament to Honda’s commitment to offering innovative, eco-friendly vehicles that meet the needs of modern consumers.

 The all-new Pilot and HR-V are also worth noting, as both vehicles topped 10,000 in March.
 This is a strong showing for two of Honda’s newer models and indicates that they are resonating with consumers.
 Honda’s recent report is a clear indication that the company is well-positioned for continued success in the automotive market.